quizbowl/collegecalendar/difficulty-scale.md

 especially to people not well-versed in quizbowl.
 It assumes that there are only a few fundamental levels in quizbowl’s difficulty progression.

-Two primary thresholds define Easy, Medium, and Regionals difficulty:
+Two primary thresholds define Blueberry, Kiwi, and Pomegranate difficulty:
-Easy is too easy for experts, and Regionals is too hard for beginners.
+Blueberry is too easy for experts, and Pomegranate is too hard for beginners.
-The final threshold is between Regionals and Nationals difficulty.
+The final threshold is between Pomegranate and Grapefruit difficulty.

 If you plan to write a tournament, please consider targeting one of these four difficulty levels.